vluzrmos/lumen-slackin/readme.md

 ```

 > That will start the queue listener in background on \*nix computers, to stop that you need to know
-  how to kill an job on your system.
+  how to kill a job on your system.

 > Its hight recomended run the queue on system startup, on linux you should add the following lines to your crontab: